nikneem/nikneem.github.io/assets/content/valet-key-pattern-pt-2.md

 # Valet Key Cloud Design Pattern in Azure pt.
 2

-So as promised, i'm back with part 2 of the Valet Key design pattern blog.
-In [part 1](https://hexmaster.nl/article/valet-key-pattern-in-azure) I discussed how the design pattern works, how it works on Azure and how to implement the pattern using ASP.NET Core.
-This part, I'll talk about the client-side solution.
+So as promised, I'm back with part 2 of the Valet Key design pattern blog.
+In [part 1](https://hexmaster.nl/article/valet-key-pattern-in-azure) I showed how the design pattern works, how it works on Azure and how to implement the pattern using ASP.NET Core.
+In this second part, I'll show how to implement the client solution.
 I chose to use an Angular client.
 Not only because I like Angular, also because it's nice to have a javascript implementation directly uploading into the cloud.
-Let's go!

-## So to briefly resume
+## Let's briefly resume part 1

-We wrote a backend system, that creates a Secure Access Signature (or SAS).
+I wrote a backend system, that creates a Secure Access Signature (or SAS).
 That SAS is suitable for a specific endpoint.
-The backend system returns that endpoint and the actual SAS.
+This endpoint is represents a BLOB in Azure Storage.
+The SAS grants write-access to that endpoint.
+The backend system returns the endpoint and the corresponding SAS.

 ## Make use of the Azure Blob Storage javascript